 Students will use their campus mailbox address for all mail.
-The Mail Center will receive all packages, certified mail, FedEX packages.
-To pick up any mail that requires signature, students will be asked to present valid identification to the Mail Center.
+The Mail Center will receive all packages, certified mail and FedEx packages.
+To pick up any mail that requires a signature, students will be asked to present valid identification to the Mail Center.

 Whom do I contact for help with my Internet connection?

 If you are having trouble connecting to the Rockhurst network, contact extension HELP (4357) or go to the Help Desk located on the fourth floor on Conway Hall.